How effective is your resume headline and title?

 The purpose of it isn’t to tell the recruiter everything you’ve done in your career.
 And it’s not even to go in-depth about your experiences, that’s what your resume sections are used for.
 Not the header.

 You also shouldn’t be giving instructions for how the recruiter can contact or find you.
 The resume header and address already does that – so what’s left?

 Catching and focusing the recruiter’s attention.
 See below.

 Your resume headline should read exactly like a news headline – short and snappy.

-It must be good enough to pique the reader’s interest.
+It must be good enough to grab the reader’s interest.
 And it needs to give enough information to make you want to continue reading to the end.
-Here’s an example, a resume title that reads:
+Here’s an example, a resume headline that reads:

 “Software engineer who has been working in the field for 10 years.
 Experienced working with large companies including Microsoft and Google.
 Goal-orientated and looking for full-time work”.

 The example above simply doesn’t make the cut.
 It doesn’t have a striking impression to engage the recruiter.
 It’s better if it used fewer sentences that are more impactful, like so: